 André from Armenia (ESC Athens 2006) Photo: © eurovisionlive

-Armenia made history as the first country from the Caucasus region to join the Eurovision Song Contest in Athens in 2006.
-This unexpected expansion of the participating nations proved to be a highly beneficial and enriching addition.
-André‘s debut entry, “Without Your Love,” earned an impressive 8th place.
-This year, Armenia will be making its 15th appearance in the ESC.
-The country has always harbored aspirations of winning the contest, having previously emerged victorious in the Junior Eurovision Song Contest in both 2010 and 2021.
-It seems only a matter of time before Armenia secures its first win in the Eurovision Song Contest.
-As a testament to its success in the Junior Eurovision Song Contest, Armenia had the honor of hosting the JESC in its capital city of Yerevan last November.
+Armenia made history in 2006 by becoming the first country from the Caucasus region to join the Eurovision Song Contest, debuting in Athens.
+This expansion of participating nations proved to be a significant and rewarding addition.
+André’s inaugural entry, „Without Your Love,“ secured an impressive 8th place.
+This year, Armenia will mark its 16th appearance in the ESC.
+The country has consistently held ambitions of clinching victory in the contest, having previously triumphed in the Junior Eurovision Song Contest in both 2010 and 2021.
+It appears only a matter of time before Armenia achieves its first win in the Eurovision Song Contest.

 Rosa Linn from Armenia Photo: ROBERT KOLOYAN